-He is active in Supreme Court cases: Ira spearheaded the disability community's efforts in Olmstead, and has played a key role in many of the major ADA Title II cases that have come before the Court.
+Active in numerous Supreme Court cases: Ira spearheaded the disability community's efforts in Olmstead, and has played a key role in many of the major ADA Title II cases that have come before the Court.
 He is recognized nationally for his expertise in policy and legal issues related to the ADA, community mental health care, Medicaid, and children's issues.
 He presents frequently at national conferences, and consults with federal agencies, state policy makers, foundations, and advocates.
 Working with Mental Disability Rights International, Ira has advised advocates and policy makers in Hungary, the Czech Republic, Albania, Romania, Ukraine, and Japan.

-He sits on the boards of the American Civil Liberties Union of Maryland and the National Coalition for Child Protection Reform, the editorial advisory board of the American Bar Association's Mental and Physical Disability Law Reporter, and the National Advisory Committee to the Research and Training Center on Parent Support and Children's Mental Health.
+He has served on the boards of the American Civil Liberties Union of Maryland and the National Coalition for Child Protection Reform, the editorial advisory board of the American Bar Association's Mental and Physical Disability Law Reporter, and the National Advisory Committee to the Research and Training Center on Parent Support and Children's Mental Health.